Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Uncertainty-Aware Hybrid Language Model for High-Throughput LLM Inference

 \subsection{Feasibility of Predicting Rejection Probability Using Uncertainty}

 Our approach is inspired by the concept of \textit{uncertainty}, which quantifies a model's confidence in its output.
 Specifically, we hypothesize that by measuring the SLM's uncertainty regarding a generated draft token, we can predict the rejection probability of that token in the LLM without requiring the target probability.
 We conduct the following experiment to explore the feasibility of the above hypothesis.
-Before going further, we denote the rejection probability and uncertainty of the $t$-th round of HLM inference as $\beta(t) \coloneqq \max\left(1 - \frac{y_d(t)}{x_d(t)}, 0\right)$ and $u(t)$, respectively.
+Before proceeding, we define the rejection probability and uncertainty for the draft token $d$ in the $t$-th round of HLM inference as $\beta_d(t) \coloneqq \max\left(1 - \frac{y_d(t)}{x_d(t)}, 0\right)$ and $u(t)$, respectively.

 \textbf{Experiment Setting.} \quad We consider three established techniques: Monte Carlo (MC) dropout \cite{gal2016dropout}, prompt perturbation \cite{huang2023look}, and temperature perturbation \cite{gao2024spuq}.
 All three methods involve sampling, configured as follows: MC dropout samples draft tokens, each from $20$ models, with each model's dropout probability uniformly distributed between $[0,0.1]$; prompt perturbation samples $20$ paraphrased versions of a text prompt using WordNet \cite{miller1995wordnet}, thereby leading to HLM inference; temperature perturbation involves the temperature sampling, generating $20$ temperature samples from a uniform distribution ranging from $0$ to $\theta_{\text{max}}=2$.
 The SLM, LLM, and dataset used are the same as those described in Section \ref{Sec: 5}.